icecream126/icecream126.github.io/_pages/blog.md

 #### <a id="weaknesses"></a>Weaknesses

-##### 1. Limited discussion of architectural details
+##### 1. No direct test of geometric completeness
-While the graph representations are described in detail, the ComFormer network architecture itself is underexplained.
-It is not clear how many layers are used, what type of attention is applied, and whether the network borrows directly from standard graph transformers or introduces novel layers.
-This limits the reproducibility and interpretability of the model design.
+Although the authors define and prove geometric completeness, they do not provide experiments that directly test this property.
+For example, it would be useful to show how the model performs on crystals with small perturbations, near-duplicate structures, or noisy data.
+These tests would provide direct evidence that the representation behaves as expected in practice.

 ##### 2. Lack of comparison to recent geometric deep learning models
-The baselines used are mostly from earlier works (e.g., CGCNN, SchNet, Matformer).
+The baselines used are mostly from earlier works (e.g., CGCNN ([Xie and Grossman, 2018](#1)), SchNet, Matformer ([Guerrero et al., 2022](#2))).
 The paper would be strengthened by including comparisons to recent equivariant models such as NequIP, E(3)NN, or TorchMD-NET, which are also capable of processing periodic structures with high accuracy.

 ##### 3. Minimal analysis on model generalization
 Although the method is designed to be robust under symmetry transformations and different cell sizes, the authors do not present specific generalization experiments.
 For example, how well does ComFormer perform on unseen crystal classes, chiral structures, or crystals with varying degrees of disorder?

-##### 4. Limited ablation study
-The paper lacks an ablation analysis of the graph construction process.
-It would be informative to know how much performance drops if, for example, angles are removed from the SE(3)-invariant variant or vector features are simplified in the SO(3)-equivariant variant.

 #### <a id="comments"></a>Comments
 This is an excellent and well-rounded paper that combines theoretical rigor with practical impact.
 The authors address a long-standing gap in the field of crystal representation learning by introducing crystal graphs that are both geometrically complete and symmetry-consistent.
 These advances are backed by formal proofs and real-world benchmarks.